Why is it generally warmer at the equator than at the poles? | Channels for Pearson+

 1

-Understand the concept of solar radiation: The Earth receives energy from the Sun in the form of solar radiation.
-This energy is distributed unevenly across the planet due to the curvature of the Earth.
+Understand that the Earth is a sphere, and the way sunlight hits the Earth varies depending on the location.

-Consider the angle of sunlight: At the equator, sunlight strikes the Earth at a near perpendicular angle, meaning the energy is concentrated over a smaller area, leading to higher temperatures.
+Recognize that at the equator, sunlight strikes the Earth more directly, meaning the sun's rays are more concentrated over a smaller surface area.

-Contrast with the poles: At the poles, sunlight arrives at a much shallower angle, spreading the energy over a larger area, which results in less warming.
+At the poles, sunlight arrives at a more oblique angle, spreading the same amount of energy over a larger area, resulting in less warming.

-Factor in the Earth's tilt: The tilt of the Earth's axis means that the equator consistently receives direct sunlight throughout the year, while the poles experience extreme variations in sunlight exposure.
+Consider the Earth's axial tilt, which causes variations in sunlight distribution throughout the year, but the equator consistently receives more direct sunlight.

-Summarize the effect of direct sunlight: The consistent direct sunlight at the equator leads to higher average temperatures compared to the poles, which receive less direct sunlight.
+Acknowledge that the atmosphere and landmass can influence local climates, but the primary reason for the equator's warmth is the directness of sunlight it receives.

 Watch next